-The capacity of an e-cig battery refers to how much power it can store which affects how long it can be used before it needs to be recharged.
+The size or capacity of an e-cig battery refers to how much power it can store which affects how long it can be used before it needs to be recharged.

 When it comes to the traditional standard e-cig battery, you will normally find the more power it can hold, the larger it will physically be.

 However, e-cig batteries now come in many forms.
-You may have seen people using all sorts of interesting-looking devices, these also need their power source and this will either be a built-in battery which you will never see, or a conventional-looking battery that's inserted into an ecig battery tube or box shape device (these items are often referred to as mods).
+You may have seen people using all sorts of interesting-looking devices, these also need their power source and this will either be a built-in battery which you will never see, or a conventional-looking battery that's inserted into an ecig battery tube or box shape device (usually referred to as mods).

 Regardless of how the battery or power source may appear, when you see a number and mAh after it, it's giving you an indication as to the typical amount of power it can hold.
 This principal is similar to that of a fuel tank in a car, the bigger the tank, the further you can drive.

-This is a guide to typical use for different mAh standard e-cig batteries:
+This is a guide to typical use for different mAh STANDARD/TRADITIONAL e-cig batteries:

 The mAh stands for milli Ampere hour or milli Amp hour.
-It’s the measure of a battery's energy storage capacity.
+It&' the measure of a battery's energy storage capacity.

 Imagine your battery as a fuel tank in a car, the mAh is the measure of how much fuel the battery can hold.
 The higher mAh rating the more fuel the battery can store inside.
 The more fuel, the longer the journey lasts.

 And to put it another way, it’s how many puffs you can take before the battery needs to be recharged.